dceejay/RedMap/README.md

 #### To remove base or overlay layers

 To remove several layers, either base layers or overlays, you can pass an array of names as follows.
-This can be useful tidy up the initial selections available to the user layer menu.
+This can be used to tidy up the initial selections available to the user layer menu.

     msg.payload.command.map = {
         "delete":["Watercolor","Ship Nav","Heatmap"]